ephil-ai/ephil.ai/content/event/workshop-ai-education/index.md

 - **Submission Deadline:** 15th December 2023
 - **Notification of Acceptance:** 15th January 2024
 - **Submission Guidelines:** The abstract should not exceed 500 words.
 All submissions should be original and not previously published.
+You can apply for the workshop at the following link: [https://aiedu24.sciencesconf.org/user/createaccount](https://aiedu24.sciencesconf.org/user/createaccount).

 **Selected abstracts will receive an invitation for a presentation during the workshop and will have the opportunity to submit the full paper to potential conference proceedings.**